sandhiya-12/devops-project1/lab-docs/L17-Helm_chart_for_javaproject.md

    ```sh
    helm install java-project java-project-0.1.0.tgz
    ```
+4. Commit the java-project-0.1.0.tgz to java-project1

-4. Create a jenkins job for the deployment
+5. Create a deploy stage to jenkins job for the deployment
    ```sh
    stage(" Deploy ") {
           steps {